A distributed model for healthcare provider data

 Data application failures stem from data quality issues upstream.

-While our client initially encouraged us to focus on new data use cases (given ongoing efforts around data quality), our research revealed the two are inseparable.
-The ability to use data meaningfully depends on its accuracy and freshness.
-By improving how data is verified and maintained at the source, we could unlock far greater downstream value and efficiency.
+While our client initially encouraged us to focus on new data use cases instead of data quality, our research revealed the two are inseparable.
+The ability to use data meaningfully depends on its accuracy.
+By improving how data is created at the source, we could unlock far greater downstream value.

 Attestations are seen as a universal burden.